ryshoooo/food-me/README.md

 And that's it!
 Suddenly, you have your access defined as OPA policies, data stored in the DB without any worry and through the magic of FOOD-Me, they all come together on any TCP connection made to the database.
 Just like that, you can update permission policies without touching the database and authorize users to see/unsee data without touching the database as well.
 The database is there just to store data.
 Simple right.

+You can see a more detailed and fully-fleshed example of OPA with Postgres at https://github.com/ryshoooo/food-me/tree/main/examples/postgres-keycloak-opa.

 # Technical specification

 Jokes aside, let's get into some nitty-gritty boring nerd stuff.